camerond/windoze/source/_documentation.markdown

 Windoze has a wealth of callbacks (listed below), and you don't have to pass any duration parameters - they're timed according to the transition speed specified in the CSS.

+# Smart image lightboxing.

+If your anchor links directly to an image, there's no need to load a partial or build your own markup – Windoze will load that image directly into an `article` element for you.

 # Easy operation.

 You can open the modal directly by calling `.windoze('open')`, and close it by calling `.windoze('close')` or clicking any anchor with a `data-wdz-close` attribute.